mathematicw/Autonomys-Governance/README.md

 #Note: users will not be able to change voting thread name - to prevent this the bot will roll-back the thread's name every time, when a user tries to rename it.
 #Note: The bot will control tries to re-activate expired threads, and lock them back immediately.

-/myVoteToken		- bot gets threadID from thread, where the command is ran, and returns VoteToken generated from user's userID, thread's threadID and secret from `.env` file to the user in ephemeral message.
+`/myVoteToken`		- bot gets threadID from thread, where the command is ran, and returns VoteToken generated from user's userID, thread's threadID and secret from `.env` file to the user in ephemeral message.

-/results <threadName> (where threadName is the full name of the thread) or
+`/results <threadName>` (where threadName is the full name of the thread) or
-/results <threadID>	- retrieves voting data, related to provided name (or ID) of voting thread, from blockchain
+`/results <threadID>`	- retrieves voting data, related to provided name (or ID) of voting thread, from blockchain

-/help			- shows this commands tutorial (briefly).
+`/help`			- shows this commands tutorial (briefly).

-"/" 			- shows commands.
+`/` 			- shows commands.

 **Variables**